Cadaqués

 3. Hello, this is my first trip abroad as a manager in Barcelona.
 The car Robert is talking about was a

-Mercedes 600, that of Franco and
+Mercedes 600, Franco's and

-Antonio Van de Valle.
+Antonio Van de Valle's.

 artists.
-Cadaques

 was the birthplace of

-quite a few of the GOs
+quite a few GOs (Gentils Organisateurs - Club Med staff).

-That was over 600 jobs a year!
+That was more than 600 jobs per year!

 2. I completely agree with you.

-It was a beautiful place with respect for the environment.
+It was a beautiful place, with respect for the environment.

 We are a long way from that today.

-5. HELLO,
+5. HI,

-WHAT MEMORIES, Contal, JP Chesné, Serge Andrieux, Jacques Masson, ….
+WHAT MEMORIES!
+Contal, JP Chesné, Serge Andrieux, Jacques Masson...

-WHAT A TIME.
+WHAT A TIME!

 Richard Rybinski